Fifa admit World Cup sales in Africa 'poor'

-It is the first time the World Cup is being held on African soil.'Priced out'
+It is the first time the World Cup is being held on African soil.

 Mr Valcke - who has previously billed the event as a "real African World Cup" - said that African sales were "poor" and that Fifa would have to re-think its strategy towards Brazil, hosts of the 2014 Cup.

 "It's really not a lot of tickets when you think that we have so many African countries playing in the World Cup," he said at a press event in South Africa.

 "The system that we put in place was not perfect for South Africa and for Africa".